deepin-community/rustc/src/doc/rustc-dev-guide/src/building/suggested.md

 ```

 in your `.vscode/settings.json` file.
 This will ask `rust-analyzer` to use
-`x.py check` to check the sources, and the stage 0 rustfmt to format them.
+`./x.py check` to check the sources, and the stage 0 rustfmt to format them.

+> NOTE: Make sure to replace `TARGET_TRIPLE` in the `rust-analyzer.rustfmt.overrideCommand`
+> setting with the appropriate target triple for your machine.
+An example of such
+> a triple is `x86_64-unknown-linux-gnu`.
+An easy way to check your target triple
+> is to run `rustc -vV` and checking the `host` value of its output.

 If you're running `coc.nvim`, you can use `:CocLocalConfig` to create a
 `.vim/coc-settings.json` and enter the same settings as above, but replacing
 `editor.formatOnSave: true,` with
 `"coc.preferences.formatOnSaveFiletypes": ["rust"],`.

-If running `x.py check` on save is inconvenient, in VS Code you can use a [Build
+If running `./x.py check` on save is inconvenient, in VS Code you can use a [Build
 Task] instead:

 ```JSON